 - 1. "Resolved" means that the Plan has reached a decision with respect to the beneficiary's grievance and notified the beneficiary of the disposition. - 2.
 Plans shall comply with the established timeframe of 90 calendar days for resolution of grievances, except as noted below. - 3.
 The timeframe for resolving grievances related to disputes of a Plan's decision to extend the timeframe for making an authorization decision shall no exceed 30 calendar days. - 4.
 The Plan shall use the Notice of Grievance Resolution (NGR) to notify beneficiaries of the results of the grievance resolution.
 The NGR shall contain a clear and concise explanation of the Plan's decision. - 5.
 Federal regulations allow the Plan to extend the timeframe for an additional 14 calendar days if the beneficiary requests the extension or the Plan shows (to the satisfaction of DHCS, upon request) that there is need for additional information and how the delay is in the beneficiary's interest.
 In the event that resolution of a standard grievance is not reached within 90 calendar days as required, the Plan shall provide the beneficiary with the applicable NOABD, and include the status of the grievance and the estimated date of resolution, which shall not exceed 14 additional calendar days.
-If the Plan extends the timeframe, not at the request of the beneficiary, it must complete all of the following: (a) give the beneficiary prompt oral notice of the delay, (b) within two calendar days of making the decision, give the beneficiary of the right to file a grievance if he/she disagrees with that decision, and (c) resolve the grievance no later than the date the extension expires.
+If the Plan extends the timeframe, not at the request of the beneficiary, it must complete all of the following: (a) give the beneficiary prompt oral notice of the delay, (b) within two calendar days of making the decision, give the beneficiary written notice of the reason for the decision to extend the timeframe and inform the beneficiary of the right to file a grievance if he/she disagrees with that decision, and (c) resolve the grievance no later than the date the extension expires.